Playa Del Carmen 2023 Seaweed Season Report [UPDATED 25.08.23]

 This was Mamitas beach, Playa del Carmen on 15.05.2023 during seaweed clearing

-Sargassum accumulation typically peaks during the summer months from April to August.
+Sargassum accumulation typically peaks during the summer months from April-May to August sometimes even to October.
 However, it can appear at any time throughout the year, making it challenging to predict its seasonal patterns.
-One positive aspect is that seaweed levels can change suddenly and drastically overnight.
+One positive aspect is that seaweed levels can change suddenly and drastically overnight, influenced by ocean currents and wind conditions.
 The beach water may be brown and murky one day but completely clear the next.
 While this is not guaranteed, it’s important to note that weather and ocean conditions can lead to improvements over time.

 How are the local government and businesses addressing the issue?